General Trip Information | MAN1425

 Duration of Transport

-It is DHS' intent to transport consumers to the nearest access point of needed services.
-Though consumers have a right to choose their point of access, it may not be feasible to transport them long distances if equal services can be accessed at a closer destination point.
-Long distance trips can be stressful to consumers and financially inefficient.
-Requests for long distance transports when comparable services are available within shorter distances are to be considered on a case-by-case basis.
-HSPs must consider the impact of long-distance transports when planning changes in services and/or programs that affect transport distances.
+It is DHS' intent to transport individuals to the nearest access point of needed services.
+Though individuals have a right to choose their point of access, it may not be feasible to transport them long distances if services can be accessed at a closer destination point.
+An individual’s level of stress, as well as, the financial obligation should be considered for long distance transporting requests.
+Exceptions will be managed by the RTO.

 Prohibitions

 All vehicle occupants shall refrain from smoking, eating, and drinking in the vehicle.
-Drivers shall abide by this rule as well as enforce this rule with consumers.
+This rule is applicable to all drivers and riders.
 Violent behavior or actions are not tolerated and will result in suspension or termination of services.

 Solicitation

-Drivers and TPs are prohibited from political, religious, and financial solicitation.
-The drivers and TPs are prohibited from soliciting or accepting any tips or other forms of gratuity from consumers.
+Drivers and TPs are also prohibited from political, religious, and financial solicitation.
+Drivers and TPs are prohibited from soliciting and accepting any tips or any other forms of gratuity from individuals.

 Destination Supervision

-Individuals who require a higher level of supervision (as designated by an HSP) shall not be left unattended at destination points without the supervision of an adult.
-It is the responsibility of the ordering HSP to ensure the consumer’s trip order clearly states the consumer is not to be left unattended.
-In the event that no adult is present at the point of destination to receive the consumer, the driver contacts the dispatcher, who will contact the HSP and begin efforts to locate the consumer’s emergency contact.
-If said emergency contact cannot be located by telephone, and/or the HSP is closed or unavailable, the consumer will be taken to an emergency management facility, such as the police department or hospital.
+Individuals who require a higher level of supervision, as designated by an HSP, shall not be left unattended at destination points.
+It is the responsibility of the ordering HSP to ensure that individuals are not left unattended at drop off locations.
+In the event that an adult attendant is not present at the point of destination, the driver will alert the HSP.
+Then, it is the responsibility of the HSP to make the individual’s emergency contact aware that no adult attendant is available.
+It is important to note that if the emergency contact cannot be reached and the HSP is unavailable, the individual will be taken to an emergency management facility, such as a police department or hospital.

 Inclement Weather

-Inclement weather refers to any weather condition that in any way interferes with the safe transport of consumers.
+Inclement weather refers to a weather condition that interferes with the safety and transport of individuals.

-The TP will monitor weather conditions as necessary and keep drivers apprised of impending weather conditions.
-In the event of inclement weather when public schools are in session, cancellations of transportation services will be consistent with school closings.
-If the Governor declares a State of Emergency, cancellations of transportation services will be consistent with the areas included in the declaration.
-If inclement weather occurs and schools are not in session and the Governor does not declare a State of Emergency, the TP assesses the need to cancel service or conduct early return trips.
-These assessments are based on communications with drivers and HSPs, RTO staff, and information gathered through the news media, Emergency Management Agencies, and/or the Georgia State Patrol.
-Once a determination is made, the TP will contact local radio and TV stations with public service announcements regarding closures and/or notify HSPs of closures.
+TPs will monitor weather and keep drivers apprised of impending weather related conditions that may impact travel.
+Transportation services will be consistent and follow public schools related policies for inclement weather cancellations.
+It is important to note that if the Governor declares a State of Emergency, cancellations of transportation services will be consistent with the areas stated in the declaration.
+If schools are not in session and the Governor does not declare a State of Emergency, TPs should assess the weather and determine if conditions will have an impact on travel.
+It is the responsibility of the TP to communicate all travel changes with drivers, HSPs, and RTOs.
+If applicable, the TP should contact local radio and TV stations with a public service announcements regarding closures.

 If a road is impassable due to weather conditions, the TP contacts the affected riders to discuss reasonable accommodations for any return trip pick-ups.
 The TP also notifies the HSPs and the RTO of the situation.

-In the event that inclement weather conditions develop while passengers are on a vehicle, the driver will deviate from his route and will make every effort to remove the passengers from harm’s way.
-The contractor will also notify the HSPs of the situation.
+In the event that inclement weather conditions develop while individuals are on a vehicle, the driver will deviate from his route and will make every effort to ensure passengers' safety.
+The contractor should also notify HSPs.

 TPs will provide drivers with training for responding to weather/road emergencies.